openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

    :linenos:

     function main() {
-      // Option 1: a return type is inferred, must be void or int }
+      // Option 1: a return type is inferred from the body of main().
+      // It will be 'int' if the body has 'return' with the integer expression
+      // and 'void' if no return at all in the body
+    }

     function main(): void {